What is a DEAP?

 - Readiness within the department for change and likelihood of sustainability.

-- That there are multiple participants (faculty—representing varying series and rank, staff, and/or students) willing to engage in the two components of DEAP model: enacting department-level change and developing individual capacity as change agents.
+- That there are multiple participants (faculty—representing varying series and rank, staff, and/or students) willing to engage in the DEAP model: enacting department-level change and developing individual capacity as change agents.

 - That there are adequate resources for the DEAP to be successful (e.g., support from the department chair and/or college administrators, mechanisms for good communication between the DEAP and the greater department).